solana-labs/solana/proposals/src/passive-stake-delegation-and-rewards.md

 rewards](staking-rewards.md).

-The current architecture requires a vote for each delegated stake from the validator, and therefore does not scale to allow for replicator clients automatically delegate their rewards.
+The current architecture requires a vote for each delegated stake from the validator, and therefore does not scale to allow replicator clients to automatically delegate their rewards.

 The design proposes a new set of programs for voting and stake delegation, The